 - a reasonable evidentiary standard to determine fault, that ensures correct and fair treatment for persons suspected of a breach;

-- sanctions that appropriately take into consideration factors such as the nature and gravity of the breach, its impact on operations, whether it is a first or repeat offense, whether or not the violator was appropriately trained, whether or not the violator exercised due care or exhibited negligence;
+- sanctions that appropriately take into consideration factors such as the nature and gravity of the breach, its impact on operations, whether it is a first or repeat offence, whether or not the violator was appropriately trained, whether or not the violator exercised due care or exhibited negligence;

 - an overall process that functions both as deterrent and sanction.